Dir. John Ford. Starring Will Rogers, Stepin Fetchit, Henry B. Walthall

 Featured image links back here

 During the Civil War, Kentucky declared itself a neutral state, though in practice what that meant was that it stayed with the Union, choosing native son Abraham Lincoln over native son Jefferson Davis.
 Tens of thousands of men from Kentucky, like John C. Breckinridge and Simon Bolivar Buckner, went to the Confederate Army; many tens of thousands more, like Thomas P. Wood and John Pope, went to the Union Army.
 One of the great what-ifs of the Civil War has to do with what might have changed if Braxton Bragg had been able to beat Don Carlos Buell at Perryville in October of 1862; as it stands, the Yankee victory basically assured them control of Kentucky for the remainder of the conflict.
-Doubtless the war would have been won by the Union anyway, but, to really stick my history teacher hat on, much “blood and treasure” would doubtless have been spilled in keeping Kentucky.
+The war would have been won by the Union anyway, but, to really stick my history teacher hat on, much “blood and treasure” would doubtless have been spilled in keeping Kentucky.
 What I think is worth remembering is that while Kentucky may be a Southern state—as of the present pre-Texas and Oklahoma moment, it passes the test of having an SEC school—it did not prefer the Confederacy.
 To suggest that it was pro-traitor as a general rule is a suggestion without historical backing, and to set a story in a pro-Reb Kentucky is to make a distinct choice.
 It’s not that such hamlets didn’t exist or couldn’t have existed, but that they make up only some part of the state’s identity, and that the universality of such a place is immediately questionable.

 In Judge Priest, it’s 1890 and the Civil War is twenty-five years distant from the Kentuckians in the film.
 Some things have remained the same.
 African-Americans are servants and in thrall to white overlords, even if they are getting paid some pittance which they were not paid a quarter-century back.
 Men go about with other men, and women go about with other women, and unless they’re courting, the twain seldom meet.
 The pace of life in town appears to not be so much faster than it was back then.
 Men still drive horses in drawn carriages and wagons to get from place to place; the implements and accoutrements of day-to-day life are not so much more advanced.
 According to the opening crawl (signed by the author of the story the film is based on, an Irvin S. Cobb), this is a story of a better and more civilized time than the one in which its audience would have seen it.
 There were enough moviegoers in 1934 with some memory of 1890 for that challenge to have resonated a little bit; more than a hundred years later, that challenge is almost comical.
 The film, at first glance, seems to believe that crawl, for there are an awful lot of people in this film who really do miss the Confederacy.